Director, The Great Society

-Bill Rauch became OSF's fifth artistic director in 2007, after several seasons at the Festival as a guest director.
-In a total of 11 seasons here, he has directed three world premieres, All the Way, Equivocation and By the Waters of Babylon, and 13 other plays: Medea/Macbeth/Cinderella, Measure for Measure, The Pirates of Penzance, Hamlet, The Merchant of Venice, The Music Man, The Clay Cart, The Further Adventures of Hedda Gabler, Romeo and Juliet, The Two Gentlemen of Verona, The Comedy of Errors, Hedda Gabler, and Handler.
+Bill Rauch became OSF’s fifth artistic director in 2007, after several seasons at the Festival as a guest director.
+In a total of 12 seasons here, he has directed three world premieres, All the Way, Equivocation and By the Waters of Babylon, and 15 other plays: King Lear, Cymbeline, Medea/Macbeth/Cinderella, Measure for Measure, The Pirates of Penzance, Hamlet, The Merchant of Venice, The Music Man, The Clay Cart, The Further Adventures of Hedda Gabler, Romeo and Juliet, The Two Gentlemen of Verona, The Comedy of Errors, Hedda Gabler and Handler.
+Bill has also directed Equivocation at Seattle Rep and Arena Stage, and All the Way at the American Repertory Theater and the Neil Simon Theatre in New York (spring 2014).
+He will also direct a new production of The Pirates of Penzance at Portland Opera this spring.

 Bill cofounded Cornerstone Theater Company, where he directed more than 40 productions and served as its artistic director from 1986 to 2006.
-He has directed a number of world premieres, including The Clean House at Yale Repertory Theatre; Living Out and For Here or To Go? at the Mark Taper Forum; and My Wandering Boy and The Further Adventures of Hedda Gabler at South Coast Repertory.
-He also directed the New York premiere of The Clean House at the Lincoln Center.
-Work elsewhere includes productions at South Coast Repertory, Guthrie Theater, Arena Stage, Long Wharf Theatre, Pasadena Playhouse, Great Lakes Theater Festival and En Garde Arts.
+He has directed a number of world premieres, including The Body of an American at Portland Center Stage (which, along with All the Way, was co-winner of the inaugural Edward M. Kennedy Prize for Drama Inspired by American History), The Clean House at Yale Repertory Theatre; Living Out and For Here or To Go? at the Mark Taper Forum; and My Wandering Boy and The Further Adventures of Hedda Gabler at South Coast Repertory.
+He also directed the New York premiere of The Clean House at Lincoln Center Theater.
+Work elsewhere includes productions at South Coast Repertory, Guthrie Theater, Arena Stage, Long Wharf Theatre, Pasadena Playhouse, Great Lakes Theater and En Garde Arts.

 Bill was educated at Harvard College.